Blind Super-resolution of Point Sources via Projected Gradient Descent: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec: problem formulation} gives the problem setup of blind super-resolution of point sources.
-Section \ref{subsec: pgd} presents the PGD-VHL algorithm whose the exact recovery guarantee is provided in Section \ref{sec: main result}.
-Numerical evaluations are presented to illustrate the performance of PGD-VHL in Section \ref{sec: numerical}.
+Section \ref{subsec: pgd} presents the PGD--VHL algorithm whose the exact recovery guarantee is provided in Section \ref{sec: main result}.
+Numerical evaluations are presented to illustrate the performance of PGD--VHL in Section \ref{sec: numerical}.
 All proofs are deferred to Section \ref{sec: proof}.
 Finally, we conclude this paper and propose some future work in Section \ref{sec: conclusion}.